jonathantsang/jonathantsang.github.io2/blog/media/media3.md

 The start of Kanye's humble beginnings in Chicago.
 The album itself has great tracks, good skits, and a (hilariously) good narrative.
 Kanye chose to reject the ideas of "formal schooling" and rejected the outside naysayers to create a hip hop album when it was not meant to be about being fashionable, self-critical, loving your family, on top of other song topics.

-The samples are great on this album (as with a lot of his albums) and most prevalently shown in this due to a lot of material either being from previous mixtapes (I'm Good...	, Get Well Soon, etc.) and his general focus on production prior to his rap career.
+The samples are great on this album (as with a lot of his albums) and most prevalently shown in this due to a lot of material either being from previous mixtapes (I'm Good...	, Get Well Soon, etc.) and his media focus on production prior to his rap career.

 best: two words, jesus walks, through the wire, last call, we don't care, all falls down, never let me down, family business